AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

 * On the first request, no cookie is set on the shopper's request; so a request is sent to the hybris instance to create a session.

 * The session cookies are extracted from the response, encoded in a new cookie (for example, `hybris-session-rest`) and set on the response to the shopper.
 The encoding in a new cookie is required, because the original cookie is only valid for a certain path and would otherwise not be sent back from the browser in subsequent requests.
-The path information must also be added to the cookie's value.
+The path information must be added to the cookie's value.

 * On subsequent requests, the cookies are decoded from the `hybris-session-<*xxx*>` cookies and set on the HTTP client that is used to request data from hybris.